GemOnGithub/Gem-s-WonderViewer/README.md

 # "How to Import my Yaml?"

-Select your Yaml by pressing "Select Yaml", and then Import it by clicking "Import"
+Select your Yaml by pressing "Select Yaml", and then Import it by clicking "Import" OR open your explorer, select your yaml and drag it onto the WonderViewer Window.

 # "What are the Camera Controls?"